apache/tvm-rfcs/rfcs/0079-tvmscript-metaprogramming.md

 ### (F4) Interleave host program and TVMScript program to customize metaprogramming

-As an escape hatch from writing code to be parsed (or evaluated) by TVMScript parser, users should be able to write imperative code to construct IR nodes directly and embed it inside regular TVMScript.
+As an escape hatch from writing code to be parsed by the TVMScript parser, users should be able to write imperative code to construct IR nodes directly and embed it inside regular TVMScript.
+Those code will be evaluated by the Python interpreter when parsing.
 This gives users the ultimate tool when TVMScript isn’t expressible enough for their use cases.
 For example, at [python/tvm/topi/vision/nms.py#L380-L431](https://github.com/apache/tvm/blob/3cb4597ed48360e3f3d80161d1c03f833072d28e/python/tvm/topi/vision/nms.py#L380-L431), there are blocks of repetitive code on computing the coordinates of the four corners of bounding box.
 This can be simplified as: